1j01/wavey/README.md

 It's a simplification of the concepts over DAWs which traditionally have a separate metronome.
-There will still need to be a way to specify the BPM, and it would also be good to have BPM detection and variable BPM support (possibly tying into some general automation system).
+There will still need to be a way to specify the BPM, and it would also be good to have BPM detection and variable BPM support (hopefully tying into a general automation system).

 * Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips